FelixOnline/v2/content/articles/2013-2-8-flight-of-the-phoenix.md

  - /news/3275/flight-of-the-phoenix
 imported: true
 comments:
+ - value: >
- - Mascotry is ridiculous I feel sorry for physsix Their idea of fun appears to be to go all the way to Reynolds not to have a drink meet people and in doing so get a  rare chance to hone their communication skills but rather to steal a fancy dress costume
+     Mascotry is ridiculous.
+I feel sorry for physsix.
+Their idea of fun appears to be to go all the way to Reynolds, not to have a drink, meet people and in doing so get a rare chance to hone their communication skills, but rather to steal a fancy dress costume.

 # Article Taxonomies
 categories: